yusufozturk/panther/docs/gitbook/cost.md

 # Cost Analysis

-This page breaks down the cost for each major component within Panther.
+This page breaks down the related infrastructure costs of running Panther.

 ## Overview